-ST Engineering believes that creating sustainable value for our stakeholders is essential to the company's long term success.
+Singapore Technologies Engineering Ltd (ST Engineering or the Group) believes that creating sustainable value for our stakeholders is essential to the Group's long term success.
 Our business processes reflect long-term and multi-stakeholder considerations, balancing customers' needs for today with longer term developments.

 We are equally committed to conduct our business in a responsible manner.
 As a responsible military technology manufacturer we do not design, produce and sell anti-personnel mines and cluster munitions and any related key components.
+We do not design or produce any white phosphorous munitions.

 Our corporate governance and enterprise risk management systems support our strategy development.
-Specific areas such as innovation and environment are addressed through our Business Excellence committees and the overall responsibility for sustainability lies with ST Engineering's President and CEO.
+Specific areas such as innovation and technology, environment, health and safety, are addressed through our Business Excellence committees and the overall responsibility for sustainability lies with ST Engineering's President and CEO.